polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/learn-substrate/weight.md

 Resources available to chains are limited.
 The resources include memory usage, storage I/O, computation, transaction/block size and state database size.
 There are several mechanisms to manage access to resources and to prevent individual components of the chain from consuming too much of any resource.
-Weights are the mechanism used to manage the _time is takes to validate_ a block.
+Weights are the mechanism used to manage the _time it takes to validate_ a block.
 Generally speaking, this comes from limiting the storage I/O and computation.

 NOTE: Weights are not used to restrict access to other resources, such as storage itself or memory